ryzam/devops/docs/07-ha-cluster-rke2.md

     systemctl enable rke2-server
     systemctl start rke2-server
     ```
+    If you are not generate token by yourself, a token that can be used to register other server or agent nodes will be created at /var/lib/rancher/rke2/server/node-token

+    Go to step 2, after get a token from a master one node.

+    For kubectl working with Cluster, you need to copy rke2.yaml into .kube folder

+    ```bash
+    mkdir .kube
+    cp /etc/rancher/rke2/rke2.yaml .kube/config
+    ```

 4.  **Configure the other master nodes:** On the other master nodes, create a file named `/etc/rancher/rke2/config.yaml` with the following content:

     ```yaml
     server: https://<haproxy-ip>:9345
     token: <my-shared-secret>
+    tls-san:
+      - server-mastername
+      - server-masterip
     ```

     Replace `<haproxy-ip>` with the IP address of the HAProxy load balancer and `<my-shared-secret>` with the same secret token that you used on the first master node.